Learning with Google Classroom

 Some teachers use Google Classroom to organize materials, assignments, and information.
 Learn more about accessing and using Google Classroom by selecting the topics listed below.

 Logging into Google Classroom

 - Type classroom.google.com in your browser.
-You might need to click the blue "Go to Classroom" button.
+If you aren't asked to log in, you might need to click a blue "Go to Classroom" button.

 - Choose your SFUSD account from the options or choose "Add another account".